The Mother (2023 film)

-The Mother is an upcoming American action drama film directed by Niki Caro with a screenplay by Misha Green, Andrea Berloff and Peter Craig, from a story by Green.
-The film stars Jennifer Lopez, Joseph Fiennes, Omari Hardwick, and Gael García Bernal.
+The Mother is a 2023 American action thriller film directed by Niki Caro with a screenplay by Misha Green, Andrea Berloff and Peter Craig, from a story by Green.
+The film stars Jennifer Lopez, Joseph Fiennes, Lucy Paez, Omari Hardwick, Paul Raci, and Gael García Bernal.
+It is about a former US army operative (Lopez) who partners with an FBI agent to find her teenage daughter after robbers kidnap her.